The food, beverage, and supplements industries face a host of new challenges as they struggle to stay competitive in increasingly crowded markets.

-The number of bogus items in food and beverage products grows very year, whether it’s corn syrup passed off as honey – the third-most counterfeited food – or cheaper oils labeled “extra virgin olive oil.”
-In fact, the U.S. Pharmacopeial Convention (USP) suggests that food fraud, or “economically motivated adulteration,” affects as much as 10 percent of the world’s food supply – costing the industry anywhere between $10 billion and $15 billion a year.
+The number of bogus items in food and beverage products grows every year, whether it’s corn syrup passed off as honey – the third-most counterfeited food – or cheaper oils labeled “extra virgin olive oil.”
+The U.S. Pharmacopeial Convention (USP) suggests that food fraud, or “economically motivated adulteration,” affects as much as 10% of the world’s food supply – costing the industry anywhere between $10 billion and $15 billion a year.

 Claims and clean labels